 - Have students generate questions about the historical events that provide the setting for a literary work, then try to find answers to the questions.
 Afterwards, invite the students to reflect on the process of using a question to guide their research.

-- Show students that the creation of information is a process, not something that occurs at a single point in time: Have students analyze how an event is written about over the course of a few years, tracing the progression from newspapers to magazines to scholarly articles.
+- Show students that the creation of information is a process, not something that occurs at a single point in time: Have students analyze how an event is written about over the course of severalyears, tracing the progression from newspapers to magazines to scholarly articles.

 - Have students trace the development of a medical treatment.
 Include a discussion of how current research has changed earlier medical practice or scientific understanding.

-- Have students analyze the coverage of a topic by investigating different types of materials (popular vs. scholarly, primary vs. secondary).
+- Have students watch an instructional video about scholarly authority, then analyze the coverage of a topic by investigating different types of materials (popular vs. scholarly, primary vs. secondary).
 Additionally, students could describe the goals of each form of writing.

 - Find a popular article in a magazine or newspaper article that is based on scholarly research, and have students track down the sources that were used.
 Students should describe how well the facts are presented, and whether important findings were misrepresented.
 This assignment might work best for topics related to science, health and public policy.